AscendingPassage.com HOME PAGE.

 And finally there is the colossal temple of Luxor, looking as out of

-which stands to-day in the Place de la Concorde in Paris.
+which stands today in the Place de la Concorde in Paris.

 The Entrance of the Temple of Luxor.